 Font recommendations: CC Express will now recommend complementary fonts for a user’s design, using contextual clues to pick from the most popular fonts in Adobe’s library.

 Copy/paste shortcuts: This is a small addition, but it sounds like a useful timesaver.
 Copy and paste keyboard shortcuts will now allow you to quickly duplicate images, design assets, and text with preserved font and style.

 Colour palette search: Adobe has made some updates to the colour palette UX, adding a search bar to make it easier to find the right colour for a particular design.
 Users can search by keyword, or browse Adobe’s popular palettes, and colours can be searched for by theme, holiday, emotion and more.

 These updates are likely to further cement CC Express’s standing as an easy-to-use editor for a plurality of creative tasks, and addition of social media scheduling could see it taking a bigger bite out of Canva's userbase.
-Adobe is yet to confirm exactly when the changes are coming, but they should arrive by the end of April.
+Adobe is yet to confirm exactly when the changes are coming, but they should arrive soon.
 If you're interested in trying a heftier Adobe offering, then check out our guide to how to download Photoshop.

 Also, if you're a student, Adobe is currently running some incredible discounts on its full Creative Cloud package, with up to 60% discounts on popular programs like Photoshop, Premiere Pro, Illustrator and more.
 Check out all the Adobe Creative Cloud special offers (opens in new tab) to find out more.